Navigating the topic of the End Times is a veritable minefield.

 And that’s just when you’re talking about it amongst believers.
-Try bringing up topics like the Rapture and imagery like the Whore of Babylon and the Beast that she rides with a non-Christ follower and you’ll probably get some rather strange looks.
+Try bringing up topics like the rapture and imagery like the Beast with a non-Christ follower, and you’ll probably get some rather strange looks.

 The fact of the matter is that the second coming of Jesus (and the subsequent upheaval of all that we know and understand) is an incredibly complex area of the faith.
 Scholars and theologians have debated for centuries about when the world will end, or at least be transformed and renewed by the supernatural power of God.

-A quick search on Google for “end times” yields 253,000,000 results.
-In case you missed it, that’s two hundred fifty-three million search hits.
+A quick search on Google for “End Times” yields 5,250,000,000 results.
+In case you missed it, that’s nearly five billion search hits.
 Remember the fears over 2000 and the Y2K precautions that people took?
 How about the best-selling book series Left Behind?
-There’s something about the end times and Armaggedon.
+There’s something about the End Times and Armaggedon.
 Everyone wants to know what’s going to happen.

 1. It is happening.